A microscope image from the the Centers for Disease Control and...

 An epidemic of sexually transmitted infections that saw rates spike on Long Island and across the nation in recent years may be slowing, but experts on Long Island said they were nowhere near declaring victory.

-"This is the first time we’ve really seen documentation of a slowing of the STI epidemic in many years," said Dr. Bradley Stoner, the director of the Division of STD Prevention, in an interview.
+"This is the first time we’ve really seen documentation of a slowing of the STI epidemic in many years," said Dr. Bradley Stoner, director of the CDC's Division of STD Prevention, in an interview.
 "This seems to be an inflection and we’re committed to keeping the pressure on, pushing to turn things around."

-The CDC did not break out most data for county or region, but for New York State in 2023, there were 12,393 cases of all stages of syphilis, or a rate of 63.3 cases per 100,000 people.
+The CDC did not break out most data by county or region, but for New York State in 2023, there were 12,393 cases of all stages of syphilis, or a rate of 63.3 cases per 100,000 people.
 By both measurements, those numbers were the lowest in three years.

 But not all the trends were going in the right direction.

-According to the latest published state Department of Health Data, the number of Long Islanders newly diagnosed with early syphilis, when the disease is most infectious, was 731 in 2022: roughly six times what it was in 2011.
+According to the latest published state Department of Health data, the number of Long Islanders newly diagnosed with early syphilis, when the disease is most infectious, was 731 in 2022 — roughly six times what it was in 2011.

 Statewide in 2023, according to the CDC, for the other two major infections tracked by public health officials, gonorrhea and chlamydia, there were 46,102 and 109,284 cases, respectively.
 The rates of both infections have risen steadily in recent decades.